DeltaResero/GC-Wii-Linux-Kernels/README.md

 	Wii IOS/MINI kernels (2.6.32.y):  PENDING...
 <br>
 	Debian:  https://spideroak.com/browse/share/DeltaResero/wii/Linux/Filesytems/Demos/Debian/
-	(Wheezy and neweermay not work correctly with 2.6.32.y)
+	(Wheezy and newer may not work correctly with 2.6.32.y)
 <br>
 - Once the disk image is download and extracted, it can be copied to devices (such as SD cards) in Linux with the command: